 - Yas Island is inundated with cabs on race weekend.
 A trip from the center of Abu Dhabi to Yas Island should cost in the region of 70 Dirhams each way (around €15), and can take you directly to the entrance gate in the morning.
 Free shuttle buses ferry racegoers out of the Marina and to nearby car parks full of taxis after the event.
 The best place to catch a taxi home after the concerts is near the entrance to Ferrari World and Yas Mall, a short walk from the exit of Du Arena.

 - A free park and ride shuttle service runs for those coming into Abu Dhabi for the race, too.
 Just show your race ticket to be admitted.
 Routes 170, 180, 185 and 190 run from the city centre to Yas Island, and numbers 195,200, 201,203,300, 302 and 304 operate from the city’s suburbs.

 - Buses also run on Yas Island itself, since it’s around 2.5km from the South Grandstand to the du Arena (more details on Yas Express).

 - Several hotels operate their own complimentary shuttle service for guests visiting the Grand Prix.
 Parking can be pre-booked for Yas Island Marina, but permits are limited (one per three ticketholders) to encourage car sharing and limit congestion.

-- Car: it should take you around 90-120 minute to drive from Dubai to Abu Dhabi.
+- Car: It should take you around 90-120 minute to drive from Dubai to Abu Dhabi.
 There is park and drive facility at Shahama, around 15km from Yas Marina.
 Some tickets also include trackside parking, or you can park at Yas Mall, behind Ferrari World.